 The Board has adopted a Code of Ethics that applies to all of the directors, officers and employees, including its principal executive officer, principal financial officer and principal accounting officer.
 The company is committed to the highest standards of ethical and professional conduct, and the Code of Ethics provides guidance in how to uphold these standards.
 The Code of Ethics consists of basic standards of business practice as well as professional and personal conduct.
 Any material amendments to, or waivers of, the Code of Ethics (to the extent applicable to the principal executive officer, principal financial officer or principal accounting officer) will be promptly disclosed by the company.
-The Governance Committee has been charged with reviewing and reassessing the adequacy of the Code of Ethics annually and recommending any proposed changes to the Board for approval.
-The Code of Ethics is available on the company's website under the "Investor Relations" tab at www.northeastbank.com/about-us.
+The Governance Committee has been charged with reviewing and reassessing the adequacy of the Code of Ethics is available on the company's website under the "Investor Relations" tab at www.northeastbank.com/about-us.
 A copy of this Code is also available in print to any shareholder upon written request addressed to Suzanne Carney, Corporate Clerk, 500 Canal Street, Lewiston, Maine 04240.